10 Tips To Survive Open Enrollment

 Tips for Employees:

 Prepare for the meeting.
-If you read through your current coverage before the meeting, you will be more prepared to ask any questions regarding your coverage from the past year.
-You will also be ready to ask any questions regarding the new coverage, or understand more clearly your current coverage if there are no changes.
+If you read through your current coverage ahead of Open Enrollment, you will be more prepared to ask any questions regarding your coverage from the past year.
+You will also be ready to ask any questions regarding the new coverage or understand more clearly your current coverage if there are no changes.

 Do Not Procrastinate

-Be sure to get your required paperwork in to your employer with any changes to your insurance clearly outlined.
-Do your best to fill out all information requested so there are no delays.
+Be sure to get your required paperwork to your employer with any changes to your insurance clearly outlined.
+Do your best to fill out all information requested to prevent delays.
 The sooner you get the paperwork in, the sooner you will get a new ID card (if applicable).

 Show No Fear